lorul1/Spreedsheet-To-Non-Steam-Games/README.md

 Unknown at this time.
 It's safe to enter zero
 </details>

-## Limitations
+## Limitations 🔒

-There are a number of traits that steam does not track for Non-Steam games, that it DOES track for native steam games.
+There are a number of traits that Steam does not track for your Non-Steam game shortcuts.
 So because of that, Unfortunately I could not implement them into the spreadsheet.
-Here is a list of the (unfortunately) unchangeable game traits (At time of writing).
+Here is a list of the unchangeable game traits.

 Time played (both for last two weeks and total).
 Friends Playing.   % of achievements complete (duh).
 Hours played.
 Release Date.
 Meticritic Score.
 Steam Review (score).
 Size on disk.
 Tags used by the steam store (such as “Single-Player” “multi-player” “Coopertave Play” “Full Controller Support”, etc).    ”detailed information” (such as community hub, activity, guides, friends who play)

-## How to Add Emulated Games Individually To Your Steam Library, Instead of The Whole Entire Emulators Themselves
+## How to Add Emulated Games Individually To Your Steam Library, Instead of The Whole Entire Emulators Themselves 🎮

-## How to Add Custom Library Art / Where Do I Find it
+## How to Add Custom Library Art / Where Do I Find it 🔍

-## Known Issues and To-Do List
+## Known Issues and To-Do List 📃

 <details><summary><b>Known Issues</b></summary>
 • Unknown at this time.